Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 3. Material Consumption: Operators at workstations consume materials from their containers during production.

-4. Empty Signal: When a container is emptied, the operator detaches the Kanban card or triggers the digital signal.
+4. Empty Signal: When a container is emptied, the operator detaches the kanban card or triggers the digital signal.

 5. Signal Transmission: The empty signal is sent to the supplier process (internal department or external vendor).